 Legacy Scholarship has been designed to acknowledge and recognize the children and grandchildren of SCU alumni who have also chosen to pursue a career in complementary and alternative health care.
 Students who are awarded the Legacy Scholarship will receive a 5% discount on tuition for each of their 10 terms at SCU provided they maintain a minimum of a 2.0 cumulative GPA.
 The applicant for this scholarship must provide appropriate documentation of their relationship with the alumnus.

 Dr. Stephen and Mrs. Alice Kwan Care and Love Scholarship is a merit and need-based academic scholarship available to candidates for admission to our Doctor of Acupuncture and Chinese Medicine (DACM) graduate program at SCU.
-The scholarship award amount covers 50% of the DACM program tuition each term the student remains eligible.
-Applicants must demonstrate commitment to integrative healthcare, must have demonstrated financial need, and must have an entering grade point average (GPA) of 3.4 or higher.
-In addition to the SCU Scholarship application, 3 letters of recommendation from supervisors and/or previous or current faculty of courses taken must be submitted as well.
+The scholarship award covers 50% of the DACM program tuition each term the student remains eligible.
+Applicants must demonstrate commitment to integrative healthcare, demonstrate financial need, and have an entering grade point average (GPA) of 3.4 or higher.
+In addition to the SCU Scholarship application, three letters of recommendation from supervisors and/or previous or current faculty of courses taken must be submitted as well.
 These letters can be emailed directly to firstname.lastname@example.org.
 Upon notification of scholarship selection, scholarship recipients must also agree to other terms as indicated by the donors.*

 The Presidential Scholarship was established by Dr. John Scaringe at the time of his inauguration as President of the Southern California University of Health Sciences to recognize and acknowledge outstanding students at SCU who exhibit leadership in evidence-based, integrative healthcare.
 The Presidential Scholarship will be awarded once a year.
 The recipient must be an SCU student in the 6th term or above enrolled in SCU College of Eastern Medicine or Los Angeles College of Chiropractic.
 Applicants for the Presidential Scholarship must: have a cumulative GPA of 3.3 or better, demonstrate a history of leadership in evidence-based, integrative health care during their time at SCU, and submit a 500-600 word defining evidence-based practice and integrative medicine.
 If selected, the award is a one-time $2500 upon notification of selection.